KangasMatthew/Clojush/AssigmentWriteup.md

 results of this run were pretty dissapointing, with the best program it could come up with being an empty one.

+In [c4a7d03c582b8](https://github.com/KangasMatthew/Clojush/commit/a093236) we added back the boolean stack, which gives us a new
+"Lexicase Best Program" of (string_empty boolean_empty).
+Still not correct, by any definition of the word, but more exciting than an empty program.

 ## Final Results
 Despite several attempts, we could not seem to evolve a program that even came slightly close to being an actual solution to our chosen problem.
 This